splunk/splunk-operator/docs/Helm.md

 The ```splunk``` chart repository contains the ```splunk/splunk-operator``` chart to deploy the Operator and the ```splunk/splunk-enterprise``` chart to deploy Splunk Custom Resources.

+Helm provides a long list of commands to manage your deployment, we'll be going over a few useful ones in the sections to come.
+You can learn more about supported commands [here](https://helm.sh/docs/helm/helm/).

 ## Splunk Operator deployments

 To install the operator: